The Mirror Clemens-Schmid Sequence: Calabi-Yau Threefolds

-\begin{remark} For Calabi-Yau threefolds, \cite{mstdfcym} suggests a mirror correspondence between \emph{Tyurin degenerations} (which are a special case of Type II degenerations) of a Calabi-Yau threefold and K3 fibrations on the mirror Calabi-Yau threefold.
-In this setting it can be checked that Conjecture \ref{con:mirrorfiltrations} is a consequence of the conjectures in \cite[Section 5.1]{mstdfcym}. \end{remark}
+In the case of Calabi-Yau threefolds, \cite{mstdfcym} suggests a correspondence between Tyurin degenerations of a Calabi-Yau threefold and K3 fibrations on the mirror Calabi-Yau threefold; see Conjecture \ref{con:dht}.
+In this section we will show that Conjecture \ref{con:mirrorfiltrations} is a consequence of Conjecture \ref{con:dht}, thereby proving Theorem \ref{thm:CY3evidence}(1).
+We will then use this result to verify Conjecture \ref{con:mirrorfiltrations} explicitly in some examples where Conjecture \ref{con:dht} is known to hold.
+These examples will be important for the proof of Theorem \ref{thm:CY3evidence}(2) in Section \ref{sec:CY3elliptic}.